rob-brown/RBStoryboardLink/README.md

 2. Where ever you want create a transition into a different storyboard, create a `UIViewController` representing the scene to be pushed.

 3. Create the desired segue type (Push, Modal, Custom) to these surrogate view controllers.
 To take advantage of the new linking, set the type to custom and choose one of `RBStoryboardPushSegue`, `RBStoryboardModalSegue`, or `RBStoryboardPopoverSegue`.
 You may also create subclasses of `RBStoryboardSegue` for custom transitions.
+If you do not set the segue to the appropriate `RBStoryboard*Segue` classes, it cannot be guaranteed that segue animations will work successfully (e.g. tab bar hiding with `hidesBottomBarWhenPushed`).

 4. In the Identity Inspector, change the class type of each surrogate view controller to `RBStoryboardLink`.